Lawyerist/style-guide/lawyerist-style-guide.md

 ### Capitalization

-Titles and headings should be capitalized using [title case](http://www.dailywritingtips.com/rules-for-capitalization-in-titles/) as outlined in the _Chicago Manual of Style_ with one exception: when the title is a how-to guide, the preposition *to* should be capitalized.
+Titles and headings should be capitalized using [title case](http://www.dailywritingtips.com/rules-for-capitalization-in-titles/) as outlined in the _Chicago Manual of Style_ with one exception: when the title is a how-to guide, the preposition *to* in *How To* should be capitalized.

 ### Inline Numbered Lists